 The fastest way to get to the Chambers of Xeric is to use the Xeric's Talisman, an untradeable talisman which is dropped by Lizardmen.
 You can also get there via the mine cart system with the Lovakengj House, or simply take the long path through the Lizardman Settlement, west of Shayzien’s Wall.

 There are no requirements to enter the Chambers of Xeric, however it is considered end-game content and it’s highly recommended to have high combat stats.
-Throughout the Chambers of Xeric, there are various methods of utilising other skills so it would be an advantage to also have high stats in fishing, cooking, hunter, herblore and woodcutting.
+Throughout the Chambers of Xeric, there are various methods of utilising other skills so it would be an advantage to also have high stats in fishing, herblore, woodcutting, thieving, farming, mining and construction.

 The Chambers of Xeric, along with the Theatre of Blood is considered by many to be one of the best pieces of content in the game to be undertaken by a group of players, like a clan or a group of friends.
 The raid is programmatically generated upon entry, meaning it is different every time you enter, and some of the bosses are extremely challenging and the potential for massive rewards upon completion of the raid like the legendary Twisted Bow can make it very exciting.
-It does however have quite a steep learning curve and in order to do raids efficiently, it’s very beneficial to have enough GP to buy lots of high-level gear.
+It does however have quite a steep learning curve and in order to do raids efficiently, a good mentor is highly recomended – Check out the Nexus Discord to find a Chambers of Xerix mentor.

 There are various different tactics players can use to gear up for Raids, one of the most common and easiest ways to efficiently gear is to use Void or Elite Void armour.
-Using Void allows you to bring less gear and more food and potions, making it ideal for beginners and for players who do not have a lot of GP for expensive gear.
+Using Void allows you to bring less gear and more food and potions, making it ideal for beginners.
+It should be noted though that non-void setups are almost always more efficient and should be used if you have the GP and you want to take raiding in the Chambers of Xeric seriously.

 More advanced players or players with a lot of GP may want to bring high-level gear like Bandos for Melee, Ancestral for Magic and Armadyl for Ranged.

-A great resource for players looking to learn to raid as part of a group is the We Do Raids discord, where there are regular Raids run for players of all levels – including absolute beginners.
+A great resource for players looking to learn to raid as part of a group is the Nexus discord, where there are regular Raids run for players of all levels – including absolute beginners.

-It’s highly recommended to have a Rune Pouch to save space on Runes, the fight against The Great Olm requires someone in your party to bring Runes for water spells.
+It’s highly recommended to have a Rune Pouch to save space on Runes, the fight against The Great Olm requires someone in your party to bring Runes for water spells or humidify.

 It’s highly recommended to have the Salve Amulet(ei) for the fight against the Skeletal Mystics.